utep-cs-systems-courses/os-archiver/Readme.md

 file or archive cannot be read or written, or if an archive is truncated or its contents are obviously corrupted.

+# A hint

+Observe that mytar's c (create) mode should not create any new files.
+Much like cat (and my demo cat.sh), it just reads from the files provided as parameters and writes their names and contents to stdout.

+Unlike cat, which just copies file contents verbatim, mytar in create mode should encode and/or delimit those names and contents in a manner that another instance of mytar running in x (extract) mode can reliably distinguish.

+You have been provided demo codes that open, create, close, read and write files and stdion/out using only system calls exposed in the os module.
+Thus the project's only significant challenge will be determine how to encode and/or delmit strings and bytearrays in an archive's stream of bytes.
+Once you figure this out, implementation should be trivial.

 # Testing your archiver

 You have been provided a bash script "tar-test.sh" that uses tar to